kassambara/rstatix/README.md

 -   `factorial_design()`: build factorial design for easily computing ANOVA using the `car::Anova()` function.
 This might be very useful for repeated measures ANOVA, which is hard to set up with the `car` package.
 -   `anova_summary()`: Create beautiful summary tables of ANOVA test results obtained from either `car::Anova()` or `stats::aov()`.
 The results include ANOVA table, generalized effect size and some assumption checks, such as Mauchly's test for sphericity in the case of repeated measures ANOVA.

+### Post-hoc analyses

+-   `tukey_hsd()`: performs tukey post-hoc tests.
+Can handle different inputs formats: aov, lm, formula.
+-   `dunn_test()`: compute multiple pairwise comparisons following Kruskal-Wallis test.
+-   `games_howell_test()`: Performs Games-Howell test, which is used to compare all possible combinations of group differences when the assumption of homogeneity of variances is violated.
+-   `emmeans_test()`: pipe-friendly wrapper arround `emmeans` function to perform pairwise comparisons of estimated marginal means.
+Useful for post-hoc analyses following up ANOVA/ANCOVA tests.

 ### Comparing variances